shivambirla784/Learning-Git/README.md

 # Learning-Git
-This repo is made for understanding git tool.
+This repo is made for understanding git and github.